mlswg/mls-protocol/draft-ietf-mls-protocol.md

   path from the updated leaf using the information contained in the Update message

-The update secret resulting from this change is the secret for the root node of the ratchet tree.
+The update secret resulting from this change is the path secret for the root node of the ratchet tree.

 ## Remove